Follow This Old House online:

 Here’s a list of simple tips to help you maintain your HVAC system and your home warranty coverage:

-• Review your plan requirements: Check what types of maintenance your warranty specifically requires, like inspections or professional servicing.
+• Review plan requirements: Check what types of maintenance your warranty specifically requires, like inspections or professional servicing.

 How To Choose the Right Home Warranty Company

-Fast, reliable service after a system breakdown is also important, especially when you’re without heat in winter or need cooling on a hot summer day.
+Fast, reliable service after a system breakdown is also important, especially if you’re without heat in winter or need cooling on a hot summer day.
 Verify each home warranty company you’re considering has technicians available in your area, and consider plans that offer quick dispatch, flexible scheduling, and helpful customer support.
 This way, HVAC problems get resolved quickly, and minor issues don’t turn into costly repairs because you had to wait too long for service.

 Regional HVAC Warranty Considerations

-In the Northeast, winters are long and cold, often with heavy snow and freezing temperatures, making heating and furnace coverage essential.
-According to our 2025 home warranty survey, 41% of respondents in the Northeast bought plans that included heating or furnace protection.
-Similarly, the Midwest experiences harsh winters and hot summers, so heating coverage is also a top priority in those states.
-Nearly 51% of survey respondents in the Midwest prioritized heating or furnace coverage in their plans.
+• Northeast: This area sees long, cold winters with snow and freezing temperatures, making heating and furnace coverage essential.
+According to our 2026 home warranty survey, 33% of respondents in the Northeast bought plans that included heating or furnace protection.

 Advice From Real Homeowners